vitorqb/addledger/README.md

 ```
 $ addledger --help
 Usage of addledger:
-  -d, --destfile string                 Destination file (where we will write)
+  -d, --destfile string                 Destination file (where we will write).
+Defaults to the ledger file.
       --hledger-executable string       Executable to use for HLedger (default "hledger")
-      --ledger-file string              Ledger File to pass to HLedger commands
+      --ledger-file string              Ledger File to pass to HLedger commands.
+If empty let ledger executable find it.
       --logfile string                  File where to send log output.
 Empty for stderr.
       --loglevel string                 Level of logger.
 Defaults to warning. (default "WARN")
       --printer-line-break-after int    Number of line breaks to print after a transaction. (default 1)